eonist/Babel/README.md

 - **Slack Workspace**: Have access to a Slack workspace where you can add apps and receive notifications.
 - **Xcode 15 or Later**: Required for Swift 5.9 and iOS 17 / macOS 14 development.

+## Getting Started

+Babel allows you to automate the localization of your iOS or macOS app using AI.
+Here's how to get up and running:

 ### Installation:

 1. **Fork the Repository**